-A student must be registered for one of the above-defined statuses during fall, winter, spring or summer term sessions to maintain status as a full-time matriculated student.
-Individual graduate programs may set guidelines on research enrollments, including which academic milestones must be passed before permitting enrollment in dissertation hours.
-Once students successfully defend their dissertation, no further research enrollments are necessary or allowable, and graduation should not be deferred.

-• Each student will be allowed one term of enrollment to finalize all work related to the defense of their dissertation.
+Individual graduate programs may set guidelines on research enrollments, including which academic milestones should be passed before enrollment in dissertation or thesis hours are permitted.
+Once students successfully defend their dissertation or thesis, no further research enrollments are necessary.
+Each student will be allowed one term of continuous enrollment to finalize all work related to the defense of their dissertation or thesis.
 During this term, the student should apply for graduation, and graduation should not be deferred beyond this point.